 Money tree, with its palm-like leaves and braided stem, make an incredible indoor plant.
 You can place this mini tree anywhere in your living space, giving it a tropical look.
 It is non-toxic for your kitty companions and brings positive vibes to your home.

 Cat grass, as the name suggests, was exclusively added to the plant collection for the cats.
 This grassy indoor plant is a nutrient-rich treat for your feline.
 Always make sure to keep this grassy green treat away from other indoor plants so that your curious cat can only chew on this herb.

 Red Prayer Plant

 With its magnificent stripes spreading a blend of colors on its leaves, the red prayer plant makes it a must-have indoor plant.
 It can go with every corner of your home, giving it a nice, fresh look, especially if it contains a neutral color palette.
 It is completely harmless to your cat and other pets if any.
 Place it in a sunny spot to allow a good amount of indirect light and remember to mist its gorgeous leaves once every week as it loves humid soil.

 Parlour palm is not the real palm plant that grows coconut or dates.
 Though, it is an incredibly attention-grabbing indoor plant that you might like to add to your houseplant collection.
 This gorgeous palm gradually grows to a height of about six feet, and your little cat buddy might love to chew on that.
 It's a pet safe plant, by the way.
 In addition, it is relatively buoyant so all you need is to ensure it receives bright direct light and water once every week.

 Orchids are more demanding than any other indoor plant when it comes to care and maintenance.
-With this plant in your home, your cat is safe, and that's a positive.
+With this plant in your home, your pets are safe, and that's a positive.
 Your feline's health will never get affected, at least not by munching your orchids.

 Kimberly Queen Fern